 IL‑10 was detected in immersion fixed porcine peripheral blood mononuclear cells treated with calcium ionomycin and PMA using Mouse Anti-Porcine IL‑10 Monoclonal Antibody (Catalog # MAB6932) at 15 µg/mL for 3 hours at room temperature.
 Cells were stained using the NorthernLights™ 557-conjugated Anti-Mouse IgG Secondary Antibody (red; Catalog # NL007) and counterstained with DAPI (blue).
 Specific staining was localized to cytoplasm.
 View our protocol for Fluorescent ICC Staining of Non-adherent Cells.

-IL-10, respectively.
+IL-10, initially designated cytokine synthesis inhibitory factor (CSIF), was originally identified as a product of murine T helper 2 (Th2) clones that inhibited the cytokine production by Th1 clones which are dependent upon stimulation with antigen in the presence of antigen presenting cells (APC).
+Murine IL-10 is produced by Th2 cells, activated fetal thymocytes, macrophages, keratinocytes, and LY-1+ (CD5+) and normal B cells.
+Human IL-10 has cross-species actvities and is active on mouse cells.
+Murine IL-10 is species-specific and does not act on human cells.
+Porcine IL-10 shares 71% and 78% amino acid sequence identity with mouse and human IL-10, respectively.
 IL-10 is a pleiotropic cytokine that can exert either immunostimulatory or immunosuppressive effects on a variety of cell types.
 It is a potent immunosuppressant of macrophage functions.
 In vitro, IL-10 can inhibit the accessory function and antigen-presenting capacity of monocytes by, among other effects, down‑regulating class II MHC expression.
 Thus, IL-10 can inhibit monocyte/macrophage-dependent, antigen stimulated cytokine synthesis (especially IFN-gamma ) by human PBMNC and NK, and mouse Th1 cells.
 Additionally, IL-10 is a potent inhibitor of monocyte/macrophage activation and its resultant cytotoxic effects.
 As an immunostimulatory cytokine, IL-10 can act on B cells to enhance their viability, cell proliferation, Ig secretion, and class II MHC expression.
 Aside from B lymphocytes, IL-10 is also a growth co-stimulator for thymocytes and mast cells, as well as an enhancer of cytotoxic T cell development.

 R&D Systems personnel manually curate a database that contains references using R&D Systems products.